xspec/xspec/tutorial/under-the-hood/Compilation.md

 rule) or an XPath function (written either in XSLT or XQuery).
 Here, we use it to refer to the three ways to refer to the SUT itself, as well as parameters to use for the current scenario:
-`x:apply`, `x:call` and `x:context` (so that's not strictly speaking
-the SUT itself, but rather the way to "call" it for this scenario).
+`x:call` and `x:context` (so that's not strictly speaking the SUT itself, but rather the way to "call" it for this scenario).

-`x:apply` represents applying a template rule to a node (this is not possible in XQuery), and corresponds naturally to `xsl:apply-templates`. `x:call` represents a call either to a named template or an XPath function. `x:context` also represents applying a template rule to a node, but in a different way than `x:apply`: the former represents more a full transform (e.g., the result is always one document node) where `x:apply` is exactly the result of a template rule (the result is the exact result sequence of the rule).
+`x:context` represents applying a template rule to a node (this is not possible in XQuery), and corresponds naturally to `xsl:apply-templates`. `x:call` represents a call either to a named template or an XPath function.

 Those examples show only what is related to the call of the SUT in the template (or function) generated from the scenario (see the